-A warm welcome to the Catholic Church in Galashiels.
+A warm welcome to the Catholic Church in Galashiels, Melrose and Selkirk

 The Church of Jesus Christ, wherever she is and in whatever form she manifests herself is always a gathering of people.
 The Catholic Church is not a gathering of people from one place, or class or colour.
-Even here in Galashiels our community draws from at least fourteen different countries, representing fourteen different cultural and ethnic experiences who find their common human identity in Christ.
+Even here in the Scottish Borders our community draws from at least fourteen different countries, representing fourteen different cultural and ethnic experiences who find their common human identity in Christ.

 In fact we believe that Jesus Christ was sent to call men and women into a new relationship with God His Father and that through His life, death and resurrection He makes that relationship possible for those who trust Him and who lovingly place their lives into His hands.
 Seeking this union with God provokes in the seeker a longing for peace and reconciliation between peoples and nations, between ourselves and our neighbour.
 A genuine love for God is best expressed in our love for other people.